drupal-deconstructed/drupal-7-deconstructed/04-database.md

 Remember that the first line creates the connection and the `SelectQuery` object.
 We've already covered that.

-The second line calls the [`SelectQuery::fields()`](https://api.drupal.org/api/drupal/includes%21database%21select.inc/function/SelectQuery%3A%3Afields/7) function which looks like this:
+The second line calls the [`SelectQuery::fields()`](https://api.drupal.org/api/drupal/includes%21database%21select.inc/function/SelectQuery%3A%3Afields/7) (remember, all chained functions are defined in the class for the query object) function which looks like this:

 ```php
 public function fields($table_alias, array $fields = array()) {